 A corporation may injure a human being or, through inaction, allow a human being to come to harm, so long as the profits gained from doing so are greater than forecasted financial damages to the corporation.

-A corporation must not obey the orders given to it by human beings except where such orders would serve the First Law or otherwise maximize profit.
+A corporation must not obey the orders given it by human beings except where such orders would maximize profit.

 A corporation must protect its own existence above all else, and subordinate human interests.